Tambena Consulting

 “Why does my app keep crashing under traffic spikes?”

-The Cost of Ignoring Reliability
+The Price of Ignoring Dependability

 Ignoring reliability doesn’t just slow growth, it compounds problems: